MA in Art History

 At the end of their first year, full-time students in good academic standing may choose to spend their second year's Fall semester in Paris.
 Students will be enrolled at the Université Paris 1 Panthéon-Sorbonne, where they will follow a regular full-course semester and complete necessary requirements regarding the MA thesis.
 Upon completion of the program, students will earn a dual MA degree, i.e., an MA in Art History from Columbia University and an MA in Art History from the Université Paris 1 Panthéon-Sorbonne.

-While Columbia MA and PhD students may enroll in the same graduate classes, recipients of the free-standing MA in Art History will be considered for admission to the PhD program only upon submission of a separate PhD application.
+While Columbia MA and PhD students may enroll in the same graduate courses, recipients of the free-standing MA in Art History will be considered for admission to the PhD program only upon submission of a separate PhD application.
 Students who are interested in earning a PhD are advised to apply to the PhD program in the first year of their MA program.
 For students interested in an MA in modern and contemporary art, see MA in Modern Art: Critical and Curatorial Studies (MODA).

 Financial support for MA students is very limited.
 For information about loans and federal work-study eligibility, please visit the Graduate School of Arts and Sciences' financial aid website.